wbprice/blaineprice.me/content/posts/rustlang-up-some-grub.md

 - A hot dog bun needs to exist
 - A hot dog link needs to exist
-- A hot dog link needs to be cooked
+- A hot dog link needs to be cooked to create a cooked hot dog link
-- A cooked hot dog link needs to be combined with a hotdog bun on a plate
+- A cooked hot dog link needs to be combined with a hotdog bun on a plate to create a servable hot dog

-These steps result in a (pretty bland, to be honest) hot dog.
-A first attempt to code this logic might would include a lot of hotdog-specific code ("Does a hot dog bun exist", "Does a hot dog link exist?", etc).
+These steps result in a (bland) hot dog.
+A first attempt to code this logic might might include a lot of hotdog-specific code ("Does a hot dog bun exist", "Does a hot dog link exist?", etc).

 ```rust